Orrön Energy AB Earnings Call Transcripts

 -

-Q1 2026 delivered strong revenue and EBITDA growth, driven by high electricity prices and robust greenfield project sales.
-The company maintains a solid liquidity position, expects further upside from additional project sales, and is confident in a favorable resolution of the Sudan legal case.
+Q1 saw record cash flows and revenues driven by high electricity prices and strong greenfield project sales.
+The company maintains robust liquidity, expects further upside from project sales, and anticipates a favorable resolution to the Sudan legal case.

 Fiscal Year 2025